-As part of the 2015 program of conventions for Jehovah’s Witnesses, a video is being released that portrays a young girl holding a coin in her hands while in a Kingdom Hall of Jehovah’s Witnesses, imagining buying an ice cream cone after their meeting.
+As part of the 2015 program of conventions for Jehovah’s Witnesses, a video was released that portrays a young girl holding a coin in her hands while in a Kingdom Hall of Jehovah’s Witnesses, imagining buying an ice cream cone after their meeting.
 She then sees her mother putting money in a contribution box at the Kingdom Hall, and rethinks her plans for her coin.
 She envisions new Kingdom Halls being built along with JW literature being produced, and then happily puts her own money in the contribution box as well.

 Many people have commented on this video online, pointing out how ludicrous it is for the governing body of Jehovah’s Witnesses to be panhandling toward children, expecting them to give up their tiny allowances to a religion.
 This certainly is a very good point, but I saw something entirely different when I watched the video.